 Athens Lunatic Asylum opened in 1874 and closed in 1993.
 It helped rehabilitate Civil War veterans, mentally handicapped patients, the violently insane and TB patients.
 The doctors treated many patients with lobotomies, electroshock therapy, hydrotherapy and psychotropic drugs — all treatments considered torture now.
 That makes it obvious why Athens Lunatic Asylum is considered one of the ten most haunted places in the USA.

 Peoria State Hospital had two starts.
 Originally, it used the Kirkbride layout, but the Illinois government deemed it unsafe for patients.
 Then, developers used the cottage plan, like nearby Manteno State Hospital, in the early 1900s.
 For most of its history, the hospital did a fine job caring for its patients.
 That may be why there are few confirmed ghosts haunting its halls.
-UPDATE (May 29, 2016): The historic Bowen Building will be demolished in January 2017.
+UPDATE (May 15, 2017): The last pieces of the Bowen Building will be demolished by July 1,…

 Trenton Psychiatric Hospital, originally named New Jersey State Lunatic Asylum, has a long history of helping mentally ill patients — and harming them.
 The hospital opened in 1848 and welcomed 86 patients.
 The first superintendent, Horace Buttolph, was a good man and provided excellent care for the people in his care.
 Then, Dr. Henry Cotton took over and the horror began.

 Danvers State Hospital was one of the most notorious asylums during its time.
 Built in the 1880s, it served the noble purpose of helping mentally ill children.
 Things changed in the 1920s and that horrible period formed the ghosts we know today.